European and Russian Studies

 European languages and literatures; economics; history; political science; law; music; sociology and other social sciences.

 Special Requirements for the M.A.
 Degree

 When applying to the program, students will specify as an area of primary concentration either (1) Russia and Eastern Europe, or (2) Central and Western Europe.
-All students must complete sixteen term courses (or their equivalent) in the various fields related to European and Russian studies.
+All students must complete sixteen graduate-level term courses (or their equivalent) in the various fields related to European and Russian studies.
 E&RS 900, Europe: Who, What, When, Where?, is required in addition to the sixteen courses and should be taken in the first year of the program.
 E&RS 900 is taken as Satisfactory/Unsatisfactory and may not be taken for audit.

 In all cases, students will comply with the Policies and Regulations of the Yale Graduate School of Arts and Sciences, especially regarding degree requirements and academic standing.

 Through agreements negotiated by the MacMillan Center, the European Studies Council offers joint master’s degrees with the Law School, the School of Management, the School of Forestry & Environmental Studies, and the School of Public Health.
 Application for admission must be made to both the Graduate School and the applicable professional school, with notation made on each application that this is to be considered for the joint-degree program.
 Refer to http://macmillan.yale.edu/academic-programs/joint-degree-programs and contact the European Studies DGS for up-to-date information.